maniaclab/snowmass-connect-docs/docs/extra_examples.md

 ### On the OSPool

-For jobs on OSG, it recommended you use the singularity container image hosted `/cvmfs/singularity.opensciencegrid.org/snowmass21software/delphes-osg:latest`.
+For OSPool jobs, it recommended you use the singularity container image hosted `/cvmfs/singularity.opensciencegrid.org/snowmass21software/delphes-osg:latest`.
 The image contains the full installation of the software which includes the examplles folder.
 The following example is a submission script which will request the availability of Singularity as a requirement on the remote worker node and loads the image for your job.

     Universe = Vanilla
     Executable     = run.sh